 INSTRUCTIONS: Select the goal(s) below that align with the District responses provided in the required information below.
-A minimum of one ISBE or District Gos selected.
+A minimum of one ISBE or District Goal must be selected.

-- Student Learning: Every child will make significant academic gains each year, increasing their knowledge, skills, and opportunities so they graduate equipped to pursue a success the state paying special attention to addressing historic inequities. - Learning Conditions: All schools will receive the resources necessary to create safe, healthy, and welcoming learning environments, and will be equipped to meet the unique acad and emotional needs of each and every child. - Elevating Educators: Illinois' diverse student population will have educators who are prepared through multiple pathways and are supported in and celebrated for their efforts to every child an education that meets their needs.
+Student Learning: Every child will make significant academic gains each year, increasing their knowledge, skills, and opportunities so they graduate equipped to pursue a successful future, with the state paying special attention to addressing historic inequities.

+Learning Conditions: All schools will receive the resources necessary to create safe, healthy, and welcoming learning environments, and will be equipped to meet the unique academic and social and emotional needs of each and every child.

+Elevating Educators: Illinois diverse student population will have educators who are prepared through multiple pathways and are supported in and celebrated for their efforts to provide each and every child an education that meets their needs.

+Select the checkbox, then enter the District Goal(s) that align to the responses below in the text area.

+Identify gaps in systems and practices that provide opportunities to support the ongoing work toward enhancing student success\ for all students.\ 4As academic/athletics/activities/arts, attendance, behavior, SEL, and wellbeing, including continuing building an environment where all students feel a sense ofbelonging.

-- - 1.
-Describe the process through which the districts will: - i. reduce incidences of bullying and harassment - ii. reduce the overuse of discipline practices that remove students from the classroom [1] - iii. reduce the use of aversive behavioral interventions that compromise student health and safety; disaggregated by each subgroup of student as defined bel - a. each major racial and ethnic group; - b. economically disadvantaged students as compared to students who are not economically disadvantaged; - c. children with disabilities as compared to children without disabilities: - d.
-English proficiency status; - e. gender; and - f. migrant status.
+1. Describe the process through which the districts will:\

+i. reduce incidences of bullying and harassment

+ii. reduce the overuse of discipline practices that remove students from the classroom [1]

+iii. reduce the use of aversive behavioral interventions that compromise student health and safety; disaggregated by each subgroup of student as defined below.
+[2]

+a. each major racial and ethnic group;

+b. economically disadvantaged students as compared to students who are not economically disadvantaged;

+c. children with disabilities as compared to children without disabilities;

+d.
+English proficiency status;

+e. gender; and

+f. migrant status.

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Pla DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.
+It may be copied and modified to address the Consolidated District Plan needs.

+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

 The district has a bullying policy and recently updated student discipline policies designed to keep students engaged in the classroom.
-It is the policy of the Board of Education to foster an maximizes student learning and employee performance, and a climate of civility among students and employees of the district.
-The Board recognizes that there are certain behaviors and to that, if tolerated, would have a significant negative impact upon the learning environment and to complete effective teaching and learning.
-These behaviors, characterized as hazing, bullyir behavior, will not be tolerated.

-Special considerations are taken when addressing bullying in students with disabilities.
-There are resources to help kids with disabilities who are bullied or who bully others.
-Through the In Education Programs (IEPs) or Section 504 plans we craft specialized approaches for preventing and responding to bullying.

-Additionally, when bullying is directed at a child because of his or her established disability and it creates a hostile environment at school, bullying behavior may cross the line and become harassment."
+It is the policy of the Board of Education to foster an environment which maximizes student learning and employee performance, and a climate of civility among students and employees of the district.
+The Board recognizes that there are certain behaviors and types of conduct that, if tolerated, would have a significant negative impact upon the learning environment and to complete effective teaching and learning.
+These behaviors, characterized as hazing, bullying, or aggressive behavior, will not be tolerated.Special considerations are taken when addressing bullying in students with disabilities.
+There are resources to help kids with disabilities on bully others.
+Through the Individualized Education Programs (IEPs) or Section 504 plans we craft specialized approaches for preventing and responding to bullying.
+Additionally, when bullying is directed at a child because of his or her established disability and it creates a hostile environ.
+Thus bullying behavior may cross the line and become "disability harassment."
 Under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act of 1990, the school addresses the harassment.